Link Floer Homology and a Hofer Pseudometric on Braids

 \section{Abstract}

-Following an idea of Frédéric le Roux, we define in this paper a family of Hofer-type pseudonorms on braid groups, computing the minimal energy of a Hamiltonian diffeomorphism which fixes a Lagrangian configuration of circles on the unit disc and realises that braid type.
+In this paper, we provide new Hofer energy estimates for a class of Hamiltonian diffeomorphisms of the disc.
+This is formalised following an idea of Frédéric le Roux: we define a family of Hofer-type pseudonorms on braid groups, computing the minimal energy of a Hamiltonian diffeomorphism which fixes a Lagrangian configuration of circles on the unit disc and realises that braid type.
 We prove that in the case of braids with two strands we have in fact a norm, and we give lower estimates for braids with more strands.
 The main tool is Link Floer Homology, recently defined by D. Cristofaro-Gardiner, V. Humilière, C.-Y. Mak, S. Seyfaddini and I. Smith, which we use to construct a family of quasimorphisms on $\Ham_c(\D, \omega)$ which is sensitive to the linking number of diffeomorphisms fixing Lagrangian links.